 - Emergency assistance programs - As indicated above, one of the main advantages of the Tallatoona Community Action Partnership, Inc. is that they have relationships with many local churches, charities, and other aid organizations.
 They work with these partners to help people in need locate additional resources and services that can offer them rent assistance, utility bill help, gas and water bills.

-Housing Assistance, with a focus on homeless prevention, is also available from TCAP.
+- Housing Assistance, with a focus on homeless prevention, is also available from TCAP.
 The Cobb County non-profit may be able to provide one time, emergency rent help to those with an eviction notice, if they are otherwise self-sufficient.
 Other services include transitional housing, shelter, and loans for paying a portion of back rent or a security deposit.

 Contact the Tallatoona Community Action Partnership, Inc. at (770) 382-5388.
 They have their headquarters in Cartersville, but offices are also located throughout Cobb County, including in Marietta Georgia.
 More on assistance programs from Tallatoona Community Action Partnership.

 Qualified Cobb County families can receive help or Direct Financial Aid.
 This may include grants to pay the security deposit on a low income apartment or funds for past due rent.
 Other assistance may be food, a thrift store, Job Readiness and ongoing case management.
 More on Center for Family Resources.